- About Us

 He is a member of Faith Family Church and the Kiwanis Club.

-John and his wife Amy have five children, Andrew and wife Allie of Indianapolis, Mary, Lauren, Benjamin, and Jenna and one grandson, Lincoln, all of Frankfort.
+John and his wife Amy have five children, Andrew and wife Allie of Indianapolis, Mary and husband Clinton of Lebanon, Lauren, Benjamin, and Jenna and one grandson, Lincoln.
 They enjoy camping and spending time with family and friends.

 Certified Pre-Need Consultant/ Aftercare Specialist